Eastern Guinean Forests

 The moist evergreen forests in the extreme south of the ecoregion are represented by trees including Entandroophragma utile, Khaya ivorensis, and Triplochiton scleroxylon; the semi-deciduous forests in the northern parts are dominated by Celtis spp., Mansonia altissima, Pterygota macrocarpa, Nesogordonia papaverifera, Sterculia rhinopetlal¸and Milicia excelsa.
 In the forest fragments in the Togo Hills, trees such as Antiaris Africana, Diospytos mespiliformis, Afzelia Africana, and Ceiba pentandra can also be found.

-This ecoregion falls within the Upper Guinea forest block of the Guineo-Congolian regional center of endemism.
-Four small mammals are strictly endemic to this ecoregion: Wimmer's shrew, Ivory Coast rat, Cansdale's swamp rat, and the Togo mouse.
+This ecoregion lies within the Upper Guinea forest block of the Guineo-Congolian regional center of endemism.
+Four small mammals are strictly endemic to this ecoregion: Wimmer's shrew, the Ivory Coast rat, Cansdale's swamp rat, and the Togo mouse.
 The rare pygmy hippopotamus also occurs marginally in the western part of this ecoregion.

-Forests have been lost in this region primarily due to slash-and-burn agriculture for the production of coffee and cocoa as well as commercial logging and fuelwood collection in unprotected forests due to burgeoning urban centres such as Abidjan and Accra.
-Additionally, logging of natural forest for valuable hardwoods such as iroko and mahogany has also contributed to the decline in forest area in all four countries in this ecoregion.
-Where forestry management authorities lack capacity, roads cut to access commercial hardwoods allow agriculturists and commercial hunters to penetrate further into the forests.
+Forest loss in this region has primarily resulted from slash-and-burn agriculture for coffee and cocoa production, as well as commercial logging and fuelwood collection in unprotected forests near burgeoning urban centers such as Abidjan and Accra.
+Additionally, the logging of natural forests for valuable hardwoods, such as iroko and mahogany, has contributed to the decline in forest area across all four countries in this ecoregion.

-The priority conservation actions for the next decade will be to: 1) enhance the level of forest and wildlife protection by upgrading managed areas to national parks, wildlife sanctuaries or reserves, e.g. supporting Ghana in their effort to legally protect areas by establishing Globally Significant Biodiversity Areas and Provenance Protection Areas; 2) support the development of forest management plans to achieve sustainable timber production; and 3) assist local communities to develop alternative livelihoods including mushroom farming.
+- Enhance the level of forest and wildlife protection by upgrading managed areas to national parks, wildlife sanctuaries or reserves, e.g. supporting Ghana in their effort to legally protect areas by establishing Globally Significant Biodiversity Areas and Provenance Protection Areas.

 1. Critical Ecosystem Partnership Fund.
 2015.
 Ecosystem Profile: Guinean Forests of West Africa Biodiversity Hotspot.